rehierl/node-tree-outliner/about-basics.md

 * synonymous - inactive, suspended
 * Sections that are inactive are still open for associations.

-**TODO** -
-Stack of open sections - the current section is the section at the top of this stack - not some random section, a specific order

 ### Node X belongs to section Y

 * synonymous - belongs to, is located inside, is associated with, is related to